Did you know that chickens can produce over 24 distinct sounds/calls?

 They can combine these noises to make even more ‘dialog’ and tailor the dialog to the chicken they are talking to, as humans do.

-In this article we are going to talk about the most common chicken sounds you will hear from your flock and what each of them means.
+This article will talk about the most common chicken sounds you will hear from your flock and what each of them means.

-This can go on for extended periods, especially if several of the ladies happen to be laying around the same time.
+This can go on for extended periods, especially if several of the ladies happen to be lying around the same time.

 A slight variation on the egg song can be heard when the favorite nest box is taken.
 The hen that is waiting for ‘her’ nest box will start to do an urgent egg song rendition.